Caring For Your New Artificial Grass Lawn

 Keep the Surface Clear

 Debris is the enemy of consistent putting.
 Even a light layer of needles or leaves will affect how the ball tracks.
 A leaf blower or light sweeper handles routine cleanup quickly.
 During heavy wind or leaf season, a tarp or cover over the green overnight prevents buildup you'd otherwise have to clear the next morning.
+Longer term

 Hard Water & Sprinkler Overspray